atomist-skills/lein-m2-deploy-skill/README.md

 ## Background

-Watch for Commits where all of the following conditions are true:
+Watch for Tags on repositories, that contain Leiningen project.clj files, and do not contain Dockerfiles.

--   Commit was made to the default branch of a Repository in GitHub
+The following conditions must be true:

--   a configurable set of GitHub CheckRuns has passed (configurable on the Skill config page)
+-   a git Tag ref has been created
 -   the root of the Repository contains a project.clj file
 -   GitHub has marked this Repo as containing `Clojure` code
 -   the Repository does not contain a Dockerfile, or a docker/Dockerfile